 - Motion is moved: While no motion is pending, a member "rises" and seeks recognition.
-(In a board, raising of the hand replaces rising.)
 Once she is recognized she has the exclusive right to be heard at that time.
 Member makes the motion, "I move we allocate \$300 to repair the computers." - 2.
 Motion is seconded: Someone without needing to be recognized, seconds the motion.
 The seconder is not claiming to agree with motion.
 The seconder is stating that the motion should be discussed and voted by the organization. - 3.
 Motion is stated: The chair states the question, "It is moved and seconded to allocate \$300 to repair the computers."
 As the chair turns to the maker of the motion, she states, "Are you ready for the question?"
-The motion no longer belongs to the mover; it belongs to the assembly, but debated first by the mover.
+The motion no longer belongs to the mover; it belongs to the assembly.